Diversity and Inclusion at MUTU

-We do not currently have equal BIPOC representation in our team and addressing this is important to us.
-We are committed to improving representation, and proactively seek and work with BIPOC-owned and led businesses.
+We are committed to equal BIPOC representation and proactively seek and work with BIPOC-owned and led businesses.

 We are committed to learning and doing better.
 Within our team we have initiated ongoing discussion of the work laid out in Layla F. Saad’s ‘Me and White Supremacy’.

 At MUTU System we are anti-racist.
 This means we want to take sustained intentional action to combat racism.
 We actively support and promote BIPOC-led organisations and Influencers working for racial equality and in support of #BlackLivesMatter

 Our activism is through donations and the representation and amplifying of black and brown voices.